ECE364/ECE364.github.io/homeworks.md

 - Homeworks are to be completed **individually** through PrairieLearn.
 - Each homework is assigned when you have most (if not all) of the required knowledge to complete it.  **There is zero reason not to start the homework early.** Office hours are not provided on Mondays and HWs are due Monday night.
 Please plan ahead.
 - Most homeworks will consist of 3-4 novel problems.
 Each homework is weighted equally towards your final grade.
 - The homework average consists 25% of your final course grade.
-We will drop your lowest two homework scores.
+We will drop your lowest homework score.
 - It's a bad idea to skip homeworks.
 Homeworks and labs are where we get inspiration for exam problems.

 ### Homework Logistics: How to submit